 Iran has been the leading sponsor of Gaza-based Palestinian Islamic Jihad (PIJ), which was founded in 1979, inspired by the success of the Islamic Revolution.
 Iranian funding of PIJ has been in place since 1987.
 During the early 1990s, much of PIJ organizational and operations-based support came from the Iranian sub-group Hezbollah.
 The PIJ is extremely open about Iran being its main supporter: "All of the weapons in Gaza are provided by Iran... the largest share of this financial and military support is coming from Iran."
 It should be noted that while Iran is PIJ's main supporter, PIJ is neither an arm of Iran's Islamic Revolution nor a vehicle for spreading Iran-style Shiism in the Palestinian territories, although it has faced such accusations as a means of discrediting the organization among the Palestinian populace.
-Still, PIJ's leadership jihadism, and the group has adopted a conciliatory posture toward Shiites, viewing them as members of the community of Muslim believers, unlike other Sunni jihadist organizations which consider Shiism to be heretical.
+Still, PIJ's leadership has expressed admiration for Iran's Islamic Revolution for reviving the overall cause of radical Islamism and jihadism, and the group has adopted a conciliatory posture toward Shiites, viewing them as members of the community of Muslim believers, unlike other Sunni jihadist organizations which consider Shiism to be heretical.